Ron Magill Conservation Heroes Award

 When possible, ZCOG will serve as the purchasing agent for goods, services, and/or training courses awarded.

-View the original October 13, 2016 announcement about the Ron Magill Conservation Heroes Award.
+View the original announcement about the establishment of the Ron Magill Conservation Heroes Award.

 Download a copy of the announcement in the December 2016 issue of AZA Connect.